Lilytiare/OOP_HOSPITAL/README.md

 - Simulate real-time operations like billing, registration, and patient care
 - Provide a user-friendly graphical interface for interaction

+## Purpose

+The purpose of the Project is to address the issues with managing the Hospital, with a real life simulations.

 ## Class Architecture

 ### Core Classes and Relationships